jftuga/dcmp/README.md

 # dcmp
-Compare files within two directory trees for equivalency
+Compare files within two directory trees for equivalency.

-The purpose of this program is to recursivly examine two directories to find all files that are either the same, different, or mutually exclusive.
+The purpose of this program is to recursively examine two directories to find all files that are either the same, different, or mutually exclusive.

-Two files are considered to be the same if they have the same:
+Two files are considered to be the equivalent if they have the same:

 * Name
 * Size
 * Modification Time (this check can be excluded with **--ignoredate**)

+Only metadata is compared.
 File contents are not compared unless **--exact** is invoked.
 When this option is used, you may want to also invoke the **--threads** option to speed up processing.

-Groups of files and directories can be excluded via the **--exfile** and **--exdir** options.
+Groups of files and directories can be excluded with regular expressions via the **--exfile** and **--exdir** options.

-A Windows executable can be created with (PyInstaller 3.3)[http://www.pyinstaller.org/]
+A Windows executable can be created with [PyInstaller 3.3](http://www.pyinstaller.org/):
 ```
     : ensure both dcmp.py and veryprettytablepatched.py are in the current directory
     pyinstaller -F --noupx dcmp.py
 ```

-All command line options can be reviewed by invoking **-h**.
+All command line options can be reviewed by invoking **-h**:

 ```
     usage: dcmp.py [-h] [--recurse] [--threads THREADS] [--exact] [--ignoredate]